Sourabh-Gupta1/auth-strategy/README.md

-# login_app
+# Auth Strategy.
-A Login App Strategy Implemented Through NodeJS, Express, Mongoose And PassPortJs.
-Integerate In Your App For A Complete User Login System.
+Google Auth 2.0 and Local strategy implemented using NodeJS, Express, Mongoose And PassPortJs.
+Can be easily integerated in your Node app.